sumin3/simple_shell/README.md

 ```
 ./shell
 ```
-alternatively, you can copy shell into the /usr/local/bin directory by issuing
+Alternatively, you can copy the shell executable into the /usr/local/bin directory by issuing
 ```
 sudo cp shell /usr/local/bin
 ```
-then you can run the program by issuing the commandn
+After the above has been done, you can run the program by issuing the command
 ```
 shell
 ```
 ## Usage Examples
-The following example shows how to start the shell and issue a ```ls``` command then exit
+The following example shows how to start the shell and issue a ```ls``` command to list the contents of the directory then exit the shell
 ```
 $ ./shell
 $> ls